privacyidea/privacyidea/doc/installation/ubuntu.rst

 On 18.04 you need to run::

-   gpg --dry-run --import --with-fingerprint NetKnights-Release.asc
+   gpg --dry-run --import --import-options import-show NetKnights-Release.asc

 The fingerprint of the key is::